 Since Chapter 7 is based on your inability to pay debts based on current income, if you pass an income means test, you could be able to wrap things up within 100 days.
 As a repayment plan-based proceeding, Chapter 13 could take up to five years, but with potentially less damage to your credit score.

 4. The Bankruptcy Discharge Only Affects Your Liability on Your Debt

 A bankruptcy discharge only bars your own creditors from collecting debts that you are liable for from you.
 If you have a cosigner or a codebtor on any debt, your liability on that debt will be discharged, but the cosigner/codebtor’s liability will be unchanged.
 If this is not addressed at the beginning of the case, it can cause personal problems to develop after the discharge between you and the cosigner/codebtor.

 5. How the Pandemic Affected Bankruptcy

 The COVID-19 stimulus package, known as the CARES Act, ensured that stimulus payments are not subject to the income calculations qualifying for bankruptcy or Chapter 13 repayment.
-This includes any type of federal stimulus payment made in response to the emergency, such as the lump-sum payment each taxpayer received, and also the federal supplemental unemployment payments.
+This includes any federal stimulus payment made in response to the emergency, such as the lump-sum payment each taxpayer received and the federal supplemental unemployment payments.
 For those debtors with confirmed Chapter 13 plans before the enactment of the CARES Act who experienced COVID-19 financial hardship, modification to extend the length of the Chapter 13 plan by up to 24 additional months is possible.

 If you’re considering an individual bankruptcy, it’s crucial to speak with a knowledgeable bankruptcy attorney to learn about the process, your options and which one may be right for you.
 Call the team at Natural State Law today at (501) 916-2878 to learn about how we’ve helped Arkansas residents restart their financial lives.